Employment

 c.
 Public Holidays

-The UAE Labour Law stipulates a number of public holidays, such as the Christian New Year (1st January), the UAE National Day (2nd December), the Islamic New Year and the public holidays at the end of Ramadan.
+Employees are entitled to full pay on holidays officially announced for the private sector.
+To date, these include, for example, the Christian New Year (1st January), the UAE National Day (2nd December), the Islamic New Year and the public holidays at the end of Ramadan.

 d.
 Leave